WELCOME TO IGNITE CONVENING 2025

 Student-Centered Solutions for a Resilient Healthcare Workforce

 IGNITE Convening is a one-day convening hosted by the IGNITE Mentoring & Leadership Program at the OHSU-PSU School of Public Health.
-As Oregon prepares for a new statewide Healthcare Industry Consortium, this convening ensures that student voices and grassroots innovation help shape that effort.
+As HECC’s Healthcare Industry Consortium continues its vital work, this convening ensures that student voices and grassroots innovation help guide future priorities.

 Together, we will elevate the experiences of undergraduate and graduate pre-health students and highlight innovative, equity-driven programs that support diverse training pathways.
-Our purpose is to foster collaboration across universities, community colleges, healthcare employers, and public health agencies, while launching the Oregon Pre-Health Student Advisory Board to ensure students have a voice in statewide workforce planning.
+Our purpose is to foster collaboration across universities, community colleges, healthcare employers, and public health agencies, while developing an Oregon Pre-Health Student Advisory Board proposal.

 Important Details